-OPED CONTACTS: City Hall offices are currently closed to the public.
+OPED CONTACTS: City Hall offices are currently closed to the public, other than by appointment only.
 During this time, should you have a question about business resources, please first review all of the options and websites listed below as they are being updated regularly.
 To contact City Economic Development staff, please use email at:

 Shayvonne Plummer - Senior Project Manager (Brownfields, Business Assistance)

 Tom Mathews - Project Manager (City owned property, tax incentives)